 COMMUNITY KINDNESS 2020/21

-This term we have been able to facilitate local donations of used but still workable IT devices that have been restored by Chris Ryu, a Dad and local IT business owner, to give to Mrs Field (Headteacher pictured above) to families who have been stretched in this latest lockdown with distance learning.
+JAN 21: we have been able to facilitate local donations of used but still workable IT devices that have been restored by Chris Ryu, a Dad and local IT business owner, to give to Mrs Field (Headteacher pictured above) to families who have been stretched in this latest lockdown with distance learning.

 A HUGE THANK YOU to everyone who has donated laptops and tablets for the School so far!!